Nigel Ogden

-Nigel Ogden (born 1954) is an English theatre organist, known for presenting and performing on the BBC Radio 2 programme The Organist Entertains between 1980 and the end of the show's run in 2018.
+Nigel Timothy Ogden (21 November 1954 – 27 January 2026) was an English theatre organist, known for presenting and performing on the BBC Radio 2 programme The Organist Entertains between 1980 and the end of the show's run in 2018.

+Early life and career

+Nigel Timothy Ogden was born on 21 November 1954 in Manchester, England, to Geoffrey Ogden, an accountant and church organist, and Eleanor (née Swales).
+He had a sister, Valerie.

-Ogden was born in Manchester, England, the son of a church organist, and had several years of piano lessons, before taking up the organ at the age of twelve.
-As a child, his family took him to Blackpool Tower Ballroom to hear performances on the Wurlitzer organ there, by Reginald Dixon.
+Ogden had several years of piano lessons, before taking up the organ at the age of twelve.
+As a child, his family took him to Blackpool Tower Ballroom where he was influenced by the performances of Reginald Dixon on the Wurlitzer organ.
+He practiced on the Wurlitzer organs of Manchester’s Gaumont and Odeon cinemas, for a guinea an hour.

-He studied to be a teacher, then worked as a sales demonstrator for an organ retail business in Hyde, Cheshire, where he later started his own business selling organs.
-From 1972, he started appearing on The Organist Entertains, eventually taking over from Robin Richmond as presenter in March 1980.
+He trained to be a teacher, and subsequently worked as a sales demonstrator for an electronic organ retail business in Hyde, Cheshire.
+He then worked as a travelling sales rep for Boosey & Hawkes, before starting his own business selling organs in Sale, Cheshire.

+From 1972, he started appearing on the BBC Radio 2 programme The Organist Entertains, eventually taking over from Robin Richmond as presenter in March 1980.
+Ogden presented the weekly programme for 38 years, until its final episode in 2018.

+Ogden was also a composer and arranger, publishing collections such as "Fifteen Practical Voluntaries for Church Organist" and "Afternoon Tea with the Duchess", composed to commemorate the 50th anniversary of the five-manual Compton organ at the Odeon Cinema in Leicester Square, London.
+In 1998, Ogden composed a piece called "Farewell to the Plaza", after the Stockport Plaza was threatened with closure.
+He was a touring musician, playing both theatre and church organs.

-Ogden is also a composer and a touring musician, playing both theatre and church organs, and was the organist for the Channel 4 production of Dennis Potter's Lipstick on Your Collar.
+In 1993, he was the organist for the Channel 4 production of Dennis Potter's Lipstick on Your Collar, substituting as the 'hands and feet' of Harold Atterbow, played by Roy Hudd.

-Ogden was awarded with a British Academy of Songwriters, Composers and Authors Gold Badge of merit on 17 October 2012.

-He has released a number of CDs.

-After the final episode of The Organist Entertains was broadcast in 2018, Ogden began to present regularly on The Organist Encores podcast.
+After the final episode of The Organist Entertains was broadcast in 2018, Ogden presented regularly on The Organist Encores podcast, for five years.

+Personal life and death

+Ogden lived in Lytham St Annes.
+He was a Morris Minor enthusiast.

+In 1968, the Lancastrian Theatre Organ Trust was formed, he became a regular at the trust’s monthly concerts, playing along for screenings of silent films.

+He was awarded a British Academy of Songwriters, Composers and Authors Gold Badge of merit on 17 October 2012.
+He released a number of CDs.

+Ogden died in Lytham St Annes on 27 January 2026, at the age of 71.
+The musical trust Bells & Whistles paid tribute, stating; "We are very saddened to hear of the passing of our dear friend Nigel Ogden.
+Nigel has supported us from day one and was the first organist to appear in concert ..."